VOLUNTEERING IN PERU

 The capital of Peru, located on the coast.
 You will regularly find warm temperatures all year round.
 Its most recommended tourist destinations are:

 - Punta Rocas Beach

 One of the main touristic points of Peru and also known as the “Navel of the World”.
 It’s also considered one of the most important places in South America.

 We suppose you have heard of Machu Picchu.
-From Cusco you can reach this spiritual place, which is one of the archeological and touristic gems of the world.
-You shouldn’t miss this impressive place in Peru.
+From Cusco you can reach this spiritual place, which is one of the archeological and touristic gems of the world that cannot be missed.

 You can also visit the Square of Arms in Cusco and Sacsayhuaman.

 Here you will find the greatest biodiversity in the world.
 It’s a home to native communities of Peru that live here and still maintain their traditions.
 It’s also a place full of exotic animals and beautiful landscapes that can only be found in the Peruvian Amazon.
 The National Park of Manu is ideal for any volunteer, adventurer or individual who loves nature, responsible tourism and traveling.

 It’s a valley of incomparable beauty and many different landscapes.
 It has a variety of tourist attractions, such as: